mbcovid19updates/mbcovid19updates.github.io/README.md

 If the vaccine you received is eligible for use in Canada, you can then bring this proof of immunization to a public health office.
 The office will enter this information to ensure that your primary care physician and our public health teams can have access to your immunization records.

+You can contact or visit a public health office, or email [covidimmunizationrecordsinformation@gov.mb.ca](mailto:covidimmunizationrecordsinformation@gov.mb.ca) to update that information.
+This email address can also be used to request other updates or corrections to a COVID-19 immunization.

 <a href="https://www.gov.mb.ca/health/publichealth/offices.html" class="button">View List of all Public Health Offices</a>

 ↑ <a href="#top" class="backtotop">Back to the top of the page</a>